 Volunteer to take on projects at work or volunteer at organizations where you can develop and apply the skills you’re working on.
 Your ultimate goal should be to be able to document your key skills when you want to land a new job, gain a promotion, or justify a pay raise.
 Your volunteer work can be included on your resume just like paid work experience.

 While it’s vital that you remain current on the hard skills of your profession (the job-specific skills you learned in college or in a training or certificate program), there is always room for improvement in interpersonal soft skills as well.
 Take a hard look at how well you communicate with others, organize your workflow or office space, or manage your time.
 If there are areas where you find yourself lacking, it may be time for you to focus on strengthening these soft skills.

 Here are a couple of more tips to keep your skills updated.

 Highlight Your Applicable Skills When Applying for Jobs

 Be sure to reference your most relevant skills in your cover letters and resumes.
 It’s important that what you include in your job application materials is as close a match to the job as possible The closer a match you are, the better your chances of getting the job.

 Once you have done some or all of the above, start over.
 Keeping your skills current is an ongoing process.
 Technology is constantly changing, and your skills need to keep pace in order for you to be as marketable as possible.

+If you plan on spending some time engaging in professional development on a regular basis, you'll be able to upgrade your skills without too much effort.
 It's easier to plan ahead than it is to scramble when you're job hunting and realize that you don't have the qualifications employers are seeking.